-Women and immigration, employment, and household and family relations in the context of the global economy; women's social and political movements in diverse cultural contexts.
+554 Women in Global Perspective (4) Women and immigration, employment, and household and family relations in the context of the global economy; women's social and political movements in diverse cultural contexts.

-- 556 Seminar on Women and the Family in China (4) $(Enroll\ in\ EALC\ 556)$ - 560 Feminist Theory (4, FaSpSm) History of feminist theory and major perspectives of current feminist theory: liberal feminism, socialist/Marxist feminism, radical feminism, psychological feminism, spiritual feminism, and ecological feminism. - 562 Women as Writers in World Literature (4) (Enroll in COLT 562) - 575 The Ethics of Women's Liberation (3) (Enroll in REL 575) - 577 Therapy, Gender, and Ethnicity (3) (Enroll in SOCI 577)
+556 Seminar on Women and the Family in China (4) (Enroll in EALC 556)

+560 Feminist Theory (4, FaSpSm) History of feminist theory and major perspectives of current feminist theory: liberal feminism, socialist/Marxist feminism, radical feminism, psychological feminism, spiritual feminism, and ecological feminism.

+562 Women as Writers in World Literature (4) (Enroll in COLT 562)

+575 The Ethics of Women's Liberation (3) (Enroll in REL 575)

+577 Therapy, Gender, and Ethnicity (3) (Enroll in SOCI 577)